autodistill/autodistill-yolo-world/README.md

 This repository contains the code supporting the YOLO-World base model for use with [Autodistill](https://github.com/autodistill/autodistill).

-[CLIP](https://github.com/openai/CLIP), developed by OpenAI, is a computer vision model trained using pairs of images and text.
-You can use CLIP with autodistill for image classification.
+[YOLO-World](https://github.com/AILab-CVC/YOLO-World), developed by Tencent's AI Lab, is a zero-shot object detection model that can run in close-to-real-time on powerful GPUs.
+You can provide arbitrary text prompts to detect objects in images, and the model will return bounding boxes and class labels for the objects it finds.

+You can use YOLO-World in Autodistill to detect objects.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).